23-2-DSDN242/time-based-media-lucycocoa/README.md

 # Original Clock

 ### drawing shadow_
-I use the drawingContect.shadow code and set the shadow colour to white and increased the blur value to give a glowing effect as I planned.
+I use the [drawingContect.shadow function](https://p5js.org/reference/#/p5/drawingContext) and set the shadow colour to white and increased the blur value to give a glowing effect as I planned.
 ![preview (1)](https://github.com/23-2-DSDN242/time-based-media-lucycocoa/assets/140350024/1630d5dd-f945-41ae-8bad-587b3cfd8583)